Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 Would you like to live in a rural setting, a city, or a suburb?

-(The vast majority of Hispanic women you will meet live in the city; however, many visit relatives out in the country where conditions are stark.)
+(The vast majority of Latin women you will meet live in the city; however, many visit relatives out in the country where conditions are stark.)

 Do you currently have any family or friends in the United States?
-If not, you should verify this.
 If so, where do they live?

 What do they do?